Modern Slavery Statement for Gardening Haringey

 Gardening Haringey maintains multiple reporting channels for concerns about modern slavery, including safe, confidential routes for staff and third parties to raise issues.
 Reports are taken seriously, investigated promptly and handled with sensitivity.
 Whistleblowers are protected from retaliation, and suspected incidents lead to immediate safeguarding measures for affected individuals.

-Training session for staff on identifying exploitation We deliver regular training and guidance to employees and volunteers so they can identify signs of exploitation and understand how to act.
+A person watering a vegetable garden in Haringey, London, with a silver metal watering can, pouring water onto lush green lettuce and other leafy vegetables.
+The garden features well-maintained soil beds bordered by wooden planks, with various leafy plants thriving under natural daylight, indicating a healthy outdoor space suitable for gardening services in the Haringey area.
+In the background, there are more green plants and the edge of a greenhouse structure, with a focus on active garden maintenance, reflecting a well-kept and productive outdoor environment that aligns with landscaping and gardening tasks.
+We deliver regular training and guidance to employees and volunteers so they can identify signs of exploitation and understand how to act.
 Training covers recognising coercive recruitment practices, suspicious employment conditions and the indicators of trafficking.
 Managers receive enhanced training on investigation procedures and liaison with relevant authorities.

 Implementation of this anti-slavery policy is monitored through regular reviews of our controls, supplier performance and incident response.
 We collect data on audit results, training completion and reported concerns to inform continuous improvement.
 These metrics help us to refine risk assessments, target resources and strengthen prevention measures.